testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

   AssertionError: expected state IS but got WS
 ```

-The output says that we've found the case where we expected the controller to enter
-the emergency braking (intervention) status (IS) state but instead
-the controller was in the warning status (WS) state.
+The output indicates that we’ve found a case where we expected the controller to enter the emergency braking (intervention) status (IS) state, but instead, it was in the warning status (WS) state.
 Not good!

-After, reading the code we find an issue:
+After reviewing the code, we identify the issue:

 ```python
         # Apply transition rules based on the current state